ZoomInfo

 Learn More About Influ2

 The right account-based selling tool depends on your current sales process, team structure, and technology stack.
+Building an effective account based sales strategy requires platforms that solve your biggest challenges and integrate smoothly into your existing workflows.
 Don't get distracted by flashy features.
-Focus on the capabilities that will solve your biggest challenges and integrate smoothly into your existing workflows.

 Your account-based strategy is only as good as your data.
-If the platform gives you outdated contact information or incomplete company profiles, your outreach will fail before it starts.
+If the platform gives you outdated contact information or incomplete company profiles, your outreach will fail.

 Key evaluation criteria:

-• Data freshness and verification: Ask about data collection methods and how often contact information is verified and updated
+• Data freshness and verification methods for contact information

-• Geographic and industry coverage: Ensure the platform has deep data coverage for your specific target markets and industries
+• Geographic and industry coverage for your specific target markets

 An account-based selling tool should connect your existing tech stack, not create another data silo.
-Your account-based selling tool must connect directly to your CRM.
-It's not optional.
+Direct CRM connection is not optional.

 Consider these factors:

-• API flexibility and documentation: A robust API allows for custom integrations and automated workflows tailored to your specific processes
+• API flexibility and documentation for custom integrations and automated workflows

-• Data flow and synchronization: Evaluate how easily data moves between the ABS tool and your sales engagement, marketing automation, and other platforms
+• Data flow between the tool and your sales engagement and marketing automation platforms

 The best tool is worthless if your team doesn't use it.
-Consider the learning curve and ongoing support required to drive adoption across your organization.
+Consider the learning curve and ongoing support required to drive adoption.

 Look for:

-• Training resources and onboarding: Comprehensive training materials, certification programs, and hands-on onboarding support
+• Training resources including certification programs and hands-on onboarding

-• Customer success and support: Dedicated customer success managers and responsive technical support when issues arise
+• Dedicated customer success managers and responsive technical support

-Look beyond the monthly subscription cost to understand the total investment required and potential return.
+Look beyond the monthly subscription cost to understand the total investment required.
 The cheapest option rarely delivers the best value.

 Evaluate: